-cnvrg is an AI OS, designed to help you manage and utilize all of your compute resources effectively.
+cnvrg is an AI OS designed to help you effectively manage and utilize your compute resources.
 This is enabled through the Dashboard tab of your organization.

-Inside the Dashboard tab, you can get a complete overview of how your resources are allocated and how they are been utilized.
+Inside the Dashboard tab, you get a complete overview of how your resources are allocated and utilized.

 The topics in this page: